Liu Wenhui: People's Republic of China (1949–1976)

-Mao Zedong appointed Liu to the Southwest China Military and Political Committee, where he served until 1954.
+Although Liu's family was anxious of their future under communist rule and considered fleeing to Hong Kong, Liu Wenhui encouraged them to stay in China and claimed the new government would treat them well.
+Mao Zedong appointed Liu as a Vice Chairman of the Southwest Military and Political Committee, where he served until 1954.
 He was also elected a member of the National Committee of the Chinese People's Political Consultative Conference and a member of the National People's Congress, and was also appointed to the Central Military Commission.

-Politically, he joined the Revolutionary Committee of the Chinese Kuomintang, becoming a member of its Central Committee, and served as Minister of Forestry from 1959 to 1967.

-On June 24, 1976, Liu Wenhui died in Beijing.
-He was 81 years old.
+In June 1950, his 24th Army was merged with the 62nd Army of the People's Liberation Army.
+His nephew, Liu Yuanxuan, served as its deputy commander.
+In 1955, Liu was awarded the Order of Liberation, First Class for his role in the Chinese Civil War.